yizhen20133868/Awesome-SLU-Survey/README.md

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

 # 🔥 Tutorial
-### We will present a SLU tutorial (Spoken Language Understanding: Recent Advances and New Frontiers) at IJCAI2022.
+### SLU tutorial (Spoken Language Understanding: Recent Advances and New Frontiers) at IJCAI2022.
 The Lecture for tutorial is available at [https://slututorial.github.io/](https://slututorial.github.io/).

 # Resource
 This repository contains a list of papers, codes, datasets, leaderboards in SLU field.
 If you found any error, please don't hesitate to open an issue or pull request.